pmborg/Gravity-is-the-4th-Dimension/README.md

 # **CORE PRINCIPLE 1 — SPATIAL GEOMETRY**

 **Gravity is a fourth spatial dimension.**
-It is not curvature of spacetime.
+It is not curvature of GR spacetime.
 It is curvature of space into a higher spatial dimension.

 Two interpretations of gravity emerge:

 • Extrinsic curvature (G4D)
-• Intrinsic curvature (spacetime)
+• Intrinsic curvature (GR spacetime)

 <table>
 <tr>